 Field Description Use V Series 2 Select No for V Series 1 configuration.
 Monitoring Domain A name for the monitoring domain.
 Alias An alias used to identify the monitoring domain.
 URL The authentication URL is the Keystone URL of the OpenStack cloud.
 This IP address must be DNS resolvable.
 Refer to the OpenStack User Manual for more information on retrieving the authentication URL from the OpenStack.
-User Domain Name The domain name of your OpenStack authentication domain.
-Note: If you are using a separate domain for AUTH, enter that domain name as User Domain Name.
+User Domain The domain name of your OpenStack authentication domain.
+Name Note: If you are using a separate domain for AUTH, enter that domain name as User Domain Name.
 If you are not using a separate domain, you can use the same domain for User and Project Domain Name.
 Project Domain Name The domain name of your OpenStack project.
 Project Name The name of the project used for OpenStack authentication.
 Region The region where the Project resides.
 You can find your region by running one of these commands, depending on your OpenStack version. keystone endpoint-list or openstack endpoint list or looking at the RC file in OpenStack to view your credentials.
 Username The username used to connect to your OpenStack cloud.
 Note: If you are using OVS mirroring, you must belong to a role that meets the OpenStack minimum requirements for OVS Mirroring.
 Refer to OVS Mirroring Prerequisites for more information.
 Password The password of your OpenStack cloud.
-Traffic Acquisition Method Select the type of agent used to capture traffic for monitoring:TaaSG-vTAP
+Traffic Acquisition Select the type of agent used to capture traffic for monitoring: Method TaaS: If you use select TaaS (Tunnel as a Source) as the tapping method, you can use the tunnel as a source option in the monitoring session, where the traffic is

-Field Description OVS MirroringNone NOTE: None is used if you are not using the connection for tapping and are only launching the V Series nodes for processing traffic from other connection, such as Kubernetes.
-Projects to Monitor (Only for OVS This field only appears for OVS Mirroring traffic acquisition method.
+Field Description directly tunneled to the GigaVUE V Series nodes without deploying G-vTAP Agents and G-vTAP Controllers.
+The user is responsible for creating this tunnel feed and pointing it to the GigaVUE V Series node(s).
+G-vTAP: G-vTAP Agents are deployed on your VMs to acquire the traffic and forward the acquired traffic to the GigaVUE V Series nodes.
+If you select G-vTAP as the tapping method, you must configure the G-vTAP Controller to communicate to the G-vTAP Agents from GigaVUE-FM.
+OVS Mirroring: If you select the OVS Mirroring option, the mirrored traffic from the OpenStack connections is monitored directly using the GigaVUE V Series nodes, and you need not configure the G-vTAP Agents and G-vTAP Controllers.
+None: None is used if you are not using the connection for tapping and are only launching the V Series nodes for processing traffic from other connection, such as Kubernetes.
+Projects to Monitor (Only for OVS Mirroring traffic acquisition method) This field only appears for OVS Mirroring traffic acquisition method.
 Click the Get Project List to view the list of projects.
-Mirroring traffic acquisition Note: The Get Project List button will only work if all the OpenStack credentials have been provided.
-Refer to OVS Mirroring Prerequisites. method) Select projects that you want to monitor from the list.
+Note: The Get Project List button will only work if all the OpenStack credentials have been provided.
+Refer to OVS Mirroring Prerequisites.
+Select projects that you want to monitor from the list.
 You can click Select None to clear existing selections or Select All to add all available projects to the connection configuration.
 Secure Mirror Traffic Check box to establish secure tunnel between G-vTAP Agents and GigaVUE V Series nodes (especially in a shared controller and GigaVUE V Series node configuration)